 This phase II trial studies the effect of stereotactic radiosurgery and pembrolizumab in treating patients with meningioma that has come back (recurrent).
 Stereotactic radiosurgery is a type of external radiation therapy that uses special equipment to position the patient and precisely give a single large dose of radiation to a tumor.
 It is used to treat brain tumors and other brain disorders that cannot be treated by regular surgery.
 Pembrolizumab is a humanized monoclonal antibody.
 An antibody is a common type of protein made in the body in response to a foreign substance.
 Antibodies attack foreign substances and protect against infection.
 Antibodies can also be produced in the laboratory for use in treating patients; an antibody that is made in the lab is also known as a humanized monoclonal antibody.
 Pembrolizumab is a highly selective humanized monoclonal antibody that is designed to block the action of the receptor PD-1.
 It has been studied in lab experiments and in other types of cancer.
 The PD-1 receptor works to keep the immune system from noticing tumor cells.
 The addition of pembrolizumab to stereotactic radiosurgery may improve the progression free survival of patients with meningioma.

-Stereotactic Radiosurgery and Immunotherapy (Pembrolizumab) for the Treatment of Recurrent Meningioma
+A Phase II Study of Stereotactic Radiosurgery in Conjunction With the PD-1 Inhibitor, Pembrolizumab for the Treatment of Recurrent Meningioma

 Researchers look for people who fit a certain description, called eligibility criteria.
 Some examples of these criteria are a person's general health condition or prior treatments.